will1500/Catchphrase-Project/README.md

 [Here is a link to all of the different datatypes we can use in a Schema](http://mongoosejs.com/docs/schematypes.html)

-Finally, we need to create the `Food` model and export it (that way we can use it in other parts of our app):
+Finally, at the bottom of `food.js` we need to create the `Food` model and export it (that way we can use it in other parts of our app):

 ```javascript
 var Food = mongoose.model('Food', FoodSchema);